SBA Shuttered Venue Operators (SVO) Grant Program: Guide To Eligibility Requirements & Application

 How To Apply For A Shuttered Venue Grant

-During the first 14-days, only applicants who experienced a 90% or greater loss of revenue between April 1, 2020, and December 31, 2020, compared to the same 2019 period will be eligible.
+During the first 14 days of the program’s opening, applicants that experienced a 90% or greater loss of revenue between April 1, 2020, and December 31, 2020, compared to the same 2019 period, will be eligible.
+This will be known as the First Priority group.

-During the next 14-days, the threshold will be lowered to 70% or greater.
+During the next 14-day window, the threshold lowers to 70% or greater.
+This will be the Second Priority group.

-After that, the program will be open to all qualifying candidates.
+Beginning sixty-one days after the start of the initial grant awards, the $2 billion set-aside for smaller venues no longer applies, and all venues that have suffered a revenue loss of 25% or greater will have an equal shot at receiving an SVO Grant.
 Note that money received through a CARES program between April 1, 2020, and December 31, 2020, does not count toward your revenue for that year.

 More Funding Resources For COVID Relief

-Don’t think you qualify for a shuttered venue grant or want to compare it to round 2 of PPP and EIDL grants and loans?
+Don’t think you qualify for an SVO grant or want to compare it to the second round of PPP and EIDL grants and loans?
 Merchant Maverick is your one-stop-shop for information about small business coronavirus relief.

 - PPP Round 2: Main Differences Between The First & Second Round Of PPP Funding

-- How To Apply For A Paycheck Protection (PPP) Loan For Coronavirus Relief
+- PPP Round 2: How To Apply For A First Or Second Draw PPP Loan